tobega/tailspin-v0/TailspinReference.md

 Other types are currently not autotyped.

-Note that autotyping will occur in the calling scope, even when calling code in other modules, unless the type is defined or local in the called module.
+Note that autotyping will occur in the module scope of the code.

 ### Tagged identifiers
 Untyped numbers and raw strings are far too general to count as proper types on their own (they are basic types or representational types).